ekuiter/variED/README.md

 ### IDE setup

-These are some notes if you want to set up development with WebStorm and IntelliJ.
+These are some notes if you want to set up development.

-**WebStorm**
+**WebStorm / VS Code**

 Open the `client` directory in WebStorm.
 Add a *npm* run configuration and specify the `start` script to run the client from within WebStorm.

+Configuration files for Visual Studio Code are included as well.
+Use of the yarn, ESLint and Debugger for Chrome plugins is recommended.

 **IntelliJ IDEA**